Are you the translator?

 Before the pandemic, interpreters usually travelled to the venues where their interpretation is needed as it is very important for them to see the presentations, and to interpret the (non-)verbal communications of their speaker and audience.
 They also just like live interaction and travelling.
 But after the COVID outbreak, technology has evolved rapidly and gave remote interpreting a real boost.
 With RSI (Remote Simultaneous Interpretation), interpreters don’t need to be physically present at the venue, they follow the meeting virtually (from home or a remote hub) via an RSI platform and deliver interpretation simultaneously.
 Every participant will receive a live video & audio feed from the speakers in their own language.

 So what do we find in an interpreter’s professional toolkit?
 Interpreters usually take their (extra light) laptop or tablet wherever they go, because that is where they store the presentations, glossaries and reference material that they have prepared for the assignment.
 They also use these devices to consult online glossaries, or to surf around the web during their half-hour breaks.
-Even if Presence’s AV partners equip the interpreting booths with headsets for the interpreters to work with, many professionals prefer to bring their own ‘ear candy’ to be certain that the sound quality is just the way they want it to be.
+Even if The Presence Group's AV partners equip the interpreting booths with headsets for the interpreters to work with, many professionals prefer to bring their own ‘ear candy’ to be certain that the sound quality is just the way they want it to be.
 Much like translators, interpreters are language geeks, so they enjoy language jokes and translation faux-pas.

 Translators and interpreters share their love of languages.
 Finding the best way to render a source text or speech in another language is something that they take pride in.
 Each in their own way, either patiently digging until the perfect word surfaces, or snatching the best available phrase in the midst of the real-time race, they build bridges between writers and readers or speakers and their audiences.
 Quite some interpreters complement their interpreting activities with written translations, so when you call them translators, you may not even be that wrong or they may not be too offended.
 But what they’ll appreciate the most, is that you take interest in what they do, see them for what they are, and call them by the name that fits their activity best.